stackql/stackql.io/blog/2022-09-19-stackql-aws-provider-released.md

 Explore the AWS provider using StackQL metacommands (such as [__`SHOW`__](/docs/language-spec/show) and [__`DESCRIBE`__](/docs/language-spec/describe)), for example...

+### Show available services

-### Show the services available in the StackQL AWS provider
+Show the services available in the StackQL AWS provider:

 ```sql
 SHOW SERVICES IN aws;
 ```

+### Show available resources

 Show the resources available in the AWS EC2 service (filtered by a fuzzy match on instances):